June 8, 2022

 The link between alcohol and bowel cancer

-Each week in Australia, around 103 people die from bowel (colon or colorectal) cancer, and just under 300 people are diagnosed with it.2
+Each week in Australia, around 103 people die from bowel cancer (also called colon or colorectal cancer) and just under 300 people are diagnosed with it.2

-While the exact cause of bowel cancer isn’t known, there are several key factors that can increase your risk, including alcohol.3
+While the exact cause of bowel cancer isn’t known, there are several key factors that increase your risk - including alcohol.3

 Alcohol has been linked to several types of cancer, including bowel, breast, liver, pancreatic, throat and mouth cancer.3

-According to the Cancer Council, alcohol consumption is linked to more than 5000 cases of cancer in Australia each year.5
+According to the Cancer Council, alcohol consumption is linked to more than 5000 cases of cancer in Australia each year.4

-Several studies have shown the risk of developing colon cancer increases with each glass of alcohol consumed.
-Even one drink per day (10 grams of alcohol) can increase your risk.7
+Several studies have shown the risk of developing colon cancer increases with each glass of alcohol you drink.
+Even one standard drink per day (10 grams of alcohol) can increase your risk.5, 6

 What is bowel cancer and what are the symptoms?

-Bowel cancer occurs when cells in the lining of the small or large intestine (colon) or rectum grow too quickly.11 These cells may be harmless but can become cancerous over time.
+Bowel cancer occurs when cells in the lining of the small or large intestine (colon) or rectum grow too quickly.8 These cells may be harmless but can become cancerous over time.

 - change in bowel movements such as diarrhea, constipation or irregular movements